Services

 • The customer's written requirements are reviewed and a WTSi provides a draft Statement of Work (SOW) for the customer's review.

 • The SOW is updated (as required).
-Price, terms, deliverables, and a schedule are agreed upon.
+Costs, terms, deliverables, and a schedule are agreed upon.

 • Preliminary research and/or proof-of-concept efforts to determine viability of the project (as required)